deanmalmgren/flo/README.md

 workflow --dry-run         # don't run anything, just report what would be done
 ```

+For reference, `workflow` stores the duration of each task in
+`.workflow/duration.csv`.

-Sometimes you just want a shell script, plain and simple.
-The
+**`--export`.** Sometimes you just want a shell script, plain and
-`--export` option makes it easy to quickly export the sequence of
+simple.
+The `--export` option makes it easy to quickly export the
-steps that are specified in your workflow without running into
+sequence of steps that are specified in your workflow without running
-conflicts.
+into conflicts.

 ```bash
 workflow --export          # prints out sequence of shell commands
 ```

-For more details about these and other options, see `workflow --help`.
+**more info.** For more details about these and other options, see
+  `workflow --help`.

 ### design goals